AdobeDocs/experience-manager-learn.en/help/sites/integrations/adobe-target/load-and-fire-target.md

 ## Page Load Rule

-The Adobe Client Data Layer is an event driven data layer.
-When the AEM Page data layer is loaded, it will trigger an event `cmp:show` .
+The Adobe Client Data Layer is an event-driven data layer.
+When the AEM Page data layer is loaded, it triggers an event `cmp:show` .
 In the video, the `Launch Library Loaded` rule is invoked using a custom event.
-Below, you can find the code snippets used in the video for the custom event as well as for the data elements.
+Below, you can find the code snippets used in the video for the custom event and for the data elements.

 ### Custom Page Shown Event{#page-event}